 To further enhance safe and secure ammunition management, the following needs have been identified for Bosnia and Herzegovina:

-- Case study on destruction of Luna Rockets in BIH
+- Case study on the destruction of Luna Rockets in Bosnia and Herzegovina.

 Source: Key stakeholder interviews by AMAT during in-country visit (September 2021)